top of page

 Cultivation: Bitter melon is a warm-season crop that thrives in tropical and subtropical climates.
 It requires well-drained soil, ample sunlight, and regular watering to grow successfully.
 The vines can be trained to climb on trellises or allowed to sprawl along the ground.

-Bitter Melon Seeds Balsam Pear Momordica charantia 100 Seeds USA Company
+Bitter Melon Momordica charantia 100 Seeds

 SKU: Default 42